Before you start writing a thesis: Define the objectives and choose the literature

 A thesis is the culmination of years of dedicated study.
-A future graduate demonstrates his knowledge as well as the ability to work independently and use relevant sources and demonstrates his understanding at an expert text.
+A future graduate demonstrates his knowledge as well as the ability to work independently and use relevant sources and demonstrates his understanding of an expert text.
 Half of the success of undergraduate studies is accomplished right at the beginning – it is dependent on what theme and professional literature the student follows.

 Thorough research will completely facilitate the writing of an expert paper.
-The time, which the author devotes to the preparation of supporting materials, will be returned manifold in the course of the thesis elaboration.
+The time, that the author devotes to the preparation of supporting materials, will be returned manifold in the course of the thesis elaboration.
 The proverbial saying about measuring twice before cutting applies perfectly in this case.
 Not to mention that once registered, a topic is very difficult to change on academic grounds.
 It does not matter if you aspire to an MBA, MSc. or Ph.D. degree.
 What must be kept in mind before starting to write?